-Upon receipt of the signed Acceptance Form, you will be notified of the identity of the person who will be handling your matter on a day to day basis and the person who will have ultimate responsibility for your matter.
-The person with responsibility may assign specific tasks or the handling of your matter to someone within their team, but will maintain overall responsibility for your matter.
+Within your Client Care Letter, you will be notified of the identity of the person who will be handling your matter on a day to day basis and the person who will have ultimate responsibility for your matter.
+The person with responsibility may assign specific tasks or the handling of your matter to someone within their team but will maintain overall responsibility for your matter.

 We try hard to avoid changing the staff who may be dealing with your matter, but if this becomes unavoidable, we will promptly notify you of any changes in personnel.

 Our usual hours of opening are between 09:00 and 17:30.

 We will endeavour to update you with the progress of your matter and will explain to you the legal work required as your matter progresses.
 At the outset we will confirm to you in writing your instructions and our advice about what steps should be taken and explain to you the issues involved.
 We aim to communicate with you in plain language.

 Where applicable and reasonably practicable, we shall update you on the likely costs of your matter as it progresses, which shall include updates on the likely timescales involved for your matter and any important changes to those estimates.